Codecademy/docs/content/cybersecurity/concepts/cyber-resilience/cyber-resilience.md

 - **Non-Persistence:** Refers to the ability to maintain a system’s integrity despite multiple attempts of changes by the users or attackers.

-- _High Availability_ ->  Refers to the assurance that a system will be available to respond to requests and complete requested operations in a timely manner.
+- **High Availability:** Refers to the assurance that a system will be available to respond to requests and complete requested operations in a timely manner.

 - _Restoration Order_ -> Refers to the sequence of mission-critical business processes that should be restored.